Stan Godek

 Author

 Stan Godek is the founder and director of SG Training and Consultancy.
-He is a psychologist with a background of working with children affected by trauma.
+He is a specialist in child development with a background in working with children affected by trauma.
 His work was informed first by attachment theory, and later by the theories of Erik Erikson and Alan Sroufe.
 He has worked in the UK, Ireland and Russia, and has also managed residential childcare services.

 Stan has developed a wide range of techniques and exercises designed to help young people to self-regulate their moods and emotions, and to cope more effectively with the various negative experiences that have impacted on their lives.
 He draws on these techniques in workshops on how mindfulness techniques can improve concentration and learning in the classroom, and in the consultancy service he offers to primary and secondary schools, residential units and fostering agencies.
 He is the author of Mindfulness Techniques for Children and Young People: A Practical Guide.